Las Vegas Strip vacation rentals

 Neon lights, upscale casinos, and surreal architecture define the Las Vegas Strip, whose glittering skyline is a national icon.
 Most visitors know it simply as the Strip, referring to an area centered on Las Vegas Boulevard.
 Here you’ll find many of the area’s most famous sights — everything from a replica of the Eiffel Tower to dazzling fountain light shows.
 The Strip flaunts the brash, glitzy, over-the-top sides of Vegas.
 This is where you go when you want to ride a roller coaster on a casino rooftop, spend a few hours at the slots, or browse a shopping center designed to look like the canals of Venice.
 The Strip also has refined, award-winning restaurants and venues that bring some of the biggest musical artists alive to the boulevard.

-When is the best time to stay in a vacation rental in Las Vegas Strip?
+The best time to stay in a vacation rental in Las Vegas Strip

 There’s always something happening on the Strip, no matter when you visit.
 Throughout the year, weekends bring out the crowds — attractions are busy and the sidewalks buzz 24 hours a day.
 This is especially true over winter holidays such as New Year’s Eve, when travelers descend on this Mojave Desert city for its dry climate and temperatures that rarely dip below freezing even in January.
 Summer temperatures are often scorching hot, with highs typically exceeding 100 degrees Fahrenheit in July and August.
 The daytime weather is more comfortable in spring and fall.

-What are the top things to do in Las Vegas Strip?
+Top things to do in Las Vegas Strip

 Welcome to Fabulous Las Vegas sign